ghenle/SafeHaven/README.md

 Lighthouse Testing
 -----
-Lighthouse applies a 4x slowdown to the CPU to simulate a mid-tier mobile phone performance.
+Lighthouse applies a slowdown to the CPU to simulate a mid-tier mobile phone performance and a slow 4G network.
 This is seen when loading the hero image (LCP) at the top of the page.
 Typical desktop 360 ms, mobile 1,520 ms.

 Google Geolocation Services API
 -----